 Cataract surgery is a minimally invasive procedure that is typically performed on an outpatient basis using local anesthesia.
 The procedure takes approximately 30 minutes or less to complete and usually includes the implant of an artificial lens to replace the natural lens of the eye.
 While there are non-surgical methods that can be used to delay surgery, especially when the cataract is fairly new, the only effective cataract treatment is surgery.
 Dr. Magalhaes and Associates refer cataract patients to well trained eye surgeons: www.premiervisionconsultants.com.

-TYPES OF CATARACT SURGERY
+WHAT ARE THE DIFFERENT TYPES OF CATARACT SURGERY?

 Currently, there are two approaches to cataract surgery that are being used.
 They are: